dannyzshaver/superhexagongame/README.md

-The player, controlled by the left and right arrow keys, or the left and right mouse buttons, rotates around the center hexagon, dodging the maze-like obstacles coming in from all sides. he goal is to survive as long as possible.
+The player, controlled by the left and right arrow keys, or the left and right mouse buttons, rotates around the center hexagon, dodging the maze-like obstacles coming in from all sides.
+The goal is to survive as long as possible.

 ## Gameplay
 ### Below is gameplay from the beginning of the game, where the obstacles move slowly: